Fortitude Valley State Secondary College: Controversy

 In December 2019, a month prior to the school's opening, the Department of Education (Queensland) confirmed the school would be fitted with self-contained gender-neutral cubicles and shared basin areas.
 This decision sparked outrage among parents and members of the local community, with the opposition spokesperson for Education, Jarrod Bleijie, publicly stating, "I reckon boys and girls need and deserve their own privacy at school."
 A month later, Premier Annastacia Palaszczuk overturned this decision after she raised concerns that boys and girls should have their own toilet facilities.

-Sporting Houses

-Fortitude Valley State Secondary College has six sporting houses each representing a distinct colour and named after significant Indigenous Australian concepts in which students are assigned to and represent during in-school sporting events.
-The houses and their respective colours include: Muree (Red), Mirri (Orange), Bidla-Bidla (Yellow), Gargarra (Green), Boobanggan (Blue) and Gulambarum (Grey).